 The final research report showed that children who experienced even one of the categories of childhood trauma were two to four times more likely to grow up to be an addict – and multiple traumas produced an immense risk.

 The results of this research raise some fundamental questions.

 Addressing the Unseen Wounds: A Call for Compassionate Care

 What if we had taken the $1 trillion spent on the failed U.S. drug war and spent it on helping abused children instead?

 Each year in America, some 686,000 kids are reported as having been abused or neglected.

 Some become addicts, then ostracized and abused further.

-If you are struggling with an addiction to drugs and/or alcohol and need help in Connecticut or New Hampshire, the recovery teams at Aware Recovery Care are here to help.
-Our unique model of personalized, family-centered in-home care is giving clients a better chance of recovery when compared to traditional inpatient rehab care.
-To learn more or to talk to one of our Recovery Specialists, visit www.awarerecoverycare.com.
+If you or a loved one is struggling with an addiction to drugs and/or alcohol and need help in Maine, New Hampshire, Massachusetts, Connecticut, Rhode Island, Virginia, Georgia, Florida, Ohio, Kentucky, or Indiana, the recovery teams at Aware Recovery Care are here to help.
+And we come to you, regardless of where you live.
+Our unique in-home treatment model of care gives clients a significantly better chance of recovery than traditional inpatient rehab care.
+Please get in touch with one of our Addiction Recovery Specialists to learn more.